eojuma/new-repo/README.md

 Git addd filename
 Git commit -m "message"
 Git push
-NOTE:-Once a file has been commited,any changes that will bwe made later can simply be added and commited simulteneouly;
+NOTE:-Once a file has been commited,any changes that will be made later can simply be added and commited simulteneouly;
-We use git commit -am "message"---->this action both add and commits the changes made Then push the changes to the remote repository.
+We use git commit -am "message"---->this action both adds and commits the changes made(does not work for new files) Then push the changes to the remote repository.

 # Merge remotely